 No, Qigong is an integrated medical system originating in China some 5,000 years ago.
 At the time of its inception, there were only 3 principaly educated sectors of Chinese society.
 They were, the Emperor's staff and the Buddhist and Taoist monks.
 It was the Taoist and the Buddhist monks who wrote down the specifics or theory of Qigong for the benefit of all society.
 This association has led many to believe that Qigong is a religious based practice.

 There are 4 divisions found in Qigong:

-The beauty of Qigong is its ability to be adapted to individuals suffering from mobility issues, recovering from debilitating illnesses etc.
+The beauty of Qigong is its ability to be adapted to individuals with various health conditions

 No, depending on your physical condition, the exercises can be tailored to accomodate your needs.
 Qigong exercises can be done from standing, sitting and supine positions.
 The training can be very low impact for those recovering from an illness to high impact for martial training.
 Qigong is very good for individuals with physical limitations because of its adaptability

 A Clinical Qigong Practitioner is a trained and certified professional.
 As opposed to a Qigong Teacher, the Certified Clinical Practitioner has a minimum of 500 hours of verified specific Clinical Qigong training.